Kenya Moore: Reality television

 In May 2012, Moore joined the season five cast of Bravo's The Real Housewives of Atlanta.
 In 2015, Moore was cast on The Celebrity Apprentice 7.
-Moore starred in The Real Housewives Ultimate Girls Trip a spin-off featuring various women from The Real Housewives franchise, that premiered on Peacock in November 2021.
+Moore starred in The Real Housewives Ultimate Girls Trip, a spin-off featuring various women from The Real Housewives franchise, that premiered on Peacock in November 2021.

 In September 2021, Moore was announced as one of the celebrities competing on season 30 of Dancing with the Stars.
 She and her professional dance partner, Brandon Armstrong, were the sixth couple to be eliminated, ultimately finishing in 10th place.
+In 2023, she placed 7th in the Fox reality competition series, Special Forces: World's Toughest Test.

+In June 2024, it was reported that Moore would be exiting The Real Housewives of Atlanta following her suspension during the production of the sixteenth season, due to the allegations of revealing sexually explicit pictures of newcomer Brittany Eady.

 Production

 Moore has also produced and directed various projects and launched her own company, Moore Vision Media in 2008.
 Moore Vision Media produced the erotic thriller "The Confidant".
 Moore is credited as producer/director of the film Trapped: Haitian Nights.
 After the project lost its director, Moore took over the production and completed the film.
 When the film failed to find distribution, Moore founded Moore Vision Media, an independent movie production and home-video distribution company.
 The company's first production was The Confidant, released by Universal Vivendi on August 24, 2010.